 Paella is a typical Spanish dish and is traditionally cooked in a "paellera" - a round flat pan with two handles - which is then put on the table.
 It is normally made using shellfish but can also be made with chicken or rabbit.
 In many Spanish villages, especially in coastal areas, they use a giant paellera to cook a paella on festival days which is big enough to feed everybody.

-There are literally hundreds of ways to cook a paella and every cook has their own favourite recipe.
+There are literally hundreds of ways to cook a paella and every cook has their own favorite recipe.

 1 small onion, finely chopped